Myanmar Supreme Court to rule on appeal of Reuters reporters

 Investigators working for the U.N.’s top human rights body said last year that genocide charges should be brought against senior Myanmar military officers, while other critics accused the army of ethnic cleansing.

-Prosecution witnesses at the reporters’ trial offered confusing and conflicting testimony, lending weight to the belief that the arrests were a clumsy setup by the government.
+Prosecution witnesses at the reporters’ trial gave confusing and conflicting testimony, lending weight to the belief that the arrests were a clumsy setup by the government.

 The reporters’ claim that they were framed was supported by surprise testimony from a whistleblower in the police department, Police Capt.
 Moe Yan Naing.